build-trust/ockam-website/src/content/learn/blog/fight_complexity_in_software_design.md

 Complex code can be hard to manage and build upon.
 That's especially true for open source projects, where strong open source communication is crucial for success.
 Since we’re building an open source company, we made [simplicity a core value](https://www.ockam.io/learn/guides/team/values_and_virtues_on_the_Ockam_Team)—and even referenced it in the name of our company: Ockam.
 Our approach with software is to create simple designs that enable us to build up our systems without them ever becoming overwhelming.

 In this post, we'll be walking you through our open source software design philosophy, inspired heavily by *A Philosophy of Software Design* by John Ousterhout.
-The post is based on a [talk at the Elixir virtual meetup](.assets/fight_complexity_in_software_design.pdf).

 ## Complexity and the Flaws of Tactical Programming